 Kathy joined The ILC in 2002 and is responsible for raising an annual agency budget of more than $2 million from the private and public sectors and fundraising events.
 She brings more than 30 years of experience in public relations, fundraising, event planning, speech writing and program administration within the corporate, not-for-profit and political arenas in Greater Boston and in Washington, D.C.
 Kathy has a BS in business administration from Lincoln University.

 Retired, Co-Anchor, WBZ Radio Afternoon News, ILC Volunteer

 Diane, an inductee in The Massachusetts Broadcasters Hall of Fame, anchored news at WBZ NewsRadio from 1983 until retirement in 2016.
-She is a tutor at The Immigrant Learning Center, volunteers for My Brother’s Table in Lynn, MA, and emcees events for charitable groups including The Arthritis Foundation and the Preeclampsia Foundation.
+She is a tutor at The Immigrant Learning Center and emcees events for charitable groups including The Arthritis Foundation and the Preeclampsia Foundation.
 Diane received a bachelor’s degree from Boston University and studied at Schiller College in Heidelberg, Germany.

 Thomas L. Strickler, AVP

 Tom joined Citizens Bank in 2014.
 Prior to joining Citizens, Tom was a development officer for First Financial Trust and a registered representative for BayState Financial.
 Tom also served on the Board of Trustees at the Institution for Savings as well as the Newburyport Clean Tech Center.
 He is a graduate of Franklin and Marshall College.

 Teacher/Tutor, Winthrop Elementary School